-Rules or sections of POR that are amended for Scotland in the Scottish Variations from POR are indicated by ^[SV] There are no Counties in Northern Ireland. ^[NI] indicates that this specific point or rule does not apply or is amended in
+Rules or sections of POR that are amended for Scotland in the Scottish Variations from POR are indicated by [SV]

-There are no Counties in Northern Ireland. ^[NI] indicates that this specific point or rule does not apply or is amended in NI.
-Where necessary, Northern Ireland volunteers and staff should refer for clarification to their Regional Lead Volunteer/Member of the Scouts NI Country team, but the principles of all PQR rules apply fully in NI.
+There are no Counties in Northern Ireland.
+[NI] indicates that this specific point or rule does not apply or is amended in NI.
+Where necessary, Northern Ireland volunteers and staff should refer for clarification to their Regional Lead Volunteer/Member of the Scouts NI Country team, but the principles of all POR rules apply fully in NI.